 I’m a technology nerd, so people are surprised to discover I keep a paper journal.
-I explain why in another post.
+I explain why in The Magic of Journaling by Hand.
 I also journal electronically via a collection of text documents I refer to as the “Interstate Archive.”

 I choose which method based on where I am and what tools are at my disposal.
 For example, it’s easier to journal by computer while I’m at work, since I need to be sitting at my desk anyway.
 And it’s easier to journal on paper at the café, especially if I don’t have my laptop with me!